datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 This plugin extracts the following:

-- Fetch a list of queries issued
-- Fetch a list of tables and columns accessed (excludes views)
+- Statistics on queries issued and tables and columns accessed (excludes views)
-- Aggregate these statistics into buckets, by day or hour granularity
+- Aggregation of these statistics into buckets, by day or hour granularity

 Note: the user/role must have access to the account usage table.
 The "accountadmin" role has this by default, and other roles can be [granted this permission](https://docs.snowflake.com/en/sql-reference/account-usage.html#enabling-account-usage-for-other-roles).